monicafng/starter-academic/content/home/experience.md

     date_end: '2020-07-31'
     description: |2-

-        * Prepared weekly sales report using Excel for management team.
+        * Prepared weekly sales report using Excel for management team, validated data from the automated sales report extracted from the Airlines Reporting Corporation (ARC) using Excel functions and reduced manual effort by 5 hours per week.
-        * Performed ticketing using the Amadeus reservation systems, including reissue, revalidation, refund, rerouting, and recalculation of fares.
+        * Performed ticketing using Amadeus reservation systems including reissue, revalidation, refund and rerouting of tickets and recalculation of fares.

   - title: Operations Intern
     company: WJ Global Inc.